mrostamali/My-Notes/git-commands.md

 > **TIP:** You should make frequent, small commits when working one your projects.

-> Work with these commands every day, and they will become a part of your (like the force Luke).
+> Work with these commands every day, and they will become a part of you (like the force Luke).